pe-nugrah/Crypto-AI-Integrated-Mobile/README.md

 Step 5: Explanation for Non-Technical Users.

 "Refresh Prices" Button: Tap to update the latest Bitcoin price.
 "Predict" Button: Displays a 7-day price prediction chart (simulated 2% daily increase).
 "Create Wallet" Button: Generates a fake wallet address and saves it on the device.

+For questions or discussions, feel free to open an Issue or email penugrah@criptext.com.
+Thank you! 😊